Striking workers question whether UAW leaders can be trusted

 Eight other people — including five UAW officials — have been convicted over the past two years of looting a jointly run Fiat Chrysler-UAW training center for blue-collar workers, with prosecutors alleging that $1.2 million was diverted to keep union officials “fat, dumb and happy” while they collaborated with the automaker in contract talks.

 Amid all this, the UAW is trying to reach a new four-year agreement with GM.

 “That’s sickening,” Clarence Trinity, 47, a UAW machinist, said of the scandal.
 “If it’s true, that’s upsetting because they raised our union dues.
 But it seems like they raised our union dues maybe just to line their pockets.”

 Trinity, who works at a GM engine and transmission plant in the Detroit suburb of Romulus, said he remains loyal to the union and will picket for more hours than scheduled to support fellow workers.
 He said he wants to preserve their health care, get permanent jobs for temporary workers and stop the company from moving production to other countries.

 Still, the 22-year GM employee and others questioned the union’s negotiating tactics and its motives in calling the walkout.
-Phil Cuthberson, who works at GM’s transmission plant in Toledo, Ohio, said he wonders whether the leadership was quick to strike this time because it wanted to restore members’ faith that it is working for them.
+Phil Cuthbertson, who works at GM’s transmission plant in Toledo, Ohio, said he wonders whether the leadership was quick to strike this time because it wanted to restore members’ faith that it is working for them.

 Others questioned why UAW leaders didn’t give them information before the strike about an offer made by GM on Saturday.
 A UAW vice president told GM in a letter that if the automaker had presented the offer to the union sooner, the walkout might not have happened.

-In the union’s defense, UAW spokesman Brian Rothenberg said that the workers had a say in whether to strike: The UAW summoned local leaders to Detroit, and they voted unanimously in favor of it, he said.
+In the union’s defense, UAW spokesman Brian Rothenberg said the workers had a say in whether to strike: The UAW summoned local leaders to Detroit, and they voted unanimously in favor, he said.
 Rank-and-file members also voted to authorize a walkout earlier in the month.

 “This strike is about them, and their local leadership had a direct voice in the process,” Rothenberg said.

-Note: This story has been corrected to fix the misspelled last name of Toledo worker Phil Cuthbertson.
-Associated Press Writer John Seewer in Toledo, Ohio, contributed to this report.